saloni-juit/Contact-Manager/README.md

 # contact-manager-app

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

 ## Build & development
+Run `npm install && bower install` for installing all the dependencies.

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt serve` for preview.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `npm test` will run the unit tests with karma and jasmine.